 - Showcase your findings as a dataset, and

-- Actually incorporate those motivators into your marketing experiences
+- Incorporate those motivators into your marketing experiences

 But it isn’t impossible.
 We call this optimizing for emotional relevance.
 And it first requires an understanding of the emotional systems of the human brain.

-In particular, you need to understand the three main emotional systems and how these systems influence customer behavior through both desire and aversion.
+In particular, you need to understand the three main emotional systems and how they influence customer behavior through both desire and aversion.
 These include: